poverty and mental health

 How is poverty linked to mental health?

 The connection between poverty and mental health is well-documented.
-Living in poverty exposes individuals to a variety of stressors, including food insecurity, homelessness, unemployment, coping with the end of work and lack of access to healthcare.
-These ongoing challenges place immense pressure on mental health and contribute to the development of mental health conditions like depression, Post-Traumatic Stress Disorder (PTSD) and anxiety.
+Living in poverty exposes individuals to a variety of stressors, including food insecurity, homelessness, unemployment, redundancy or retirement, and lack of access to healthcare.
+These ongoing challenges place immense pressure on mental health and contribute to trauma and the development of mental health conditions like depression, Post-Traumatic Stress Disorder (PTSD) and anxiety.

 Moreover, specific holidays like Christmas can amplify the financial strain on those already struggling.
 The pressure to spend on gifts, festive activities and social events can lead to feelings of inadequacy and increased stress.